 There is currently €200 million of funding to be made available for these loans – so, based on an average loan of €250k – that would mean there will only be enough funding for around 800 mortgages.

-The current interest rates available on this new scheme are lower than any of the main lenders :
+The current interest rates available on this new scheme are lower than any of the mainstream lenders : you can opt for one of the following :-

 2% fixed rate for up to 25 years